RAILFAN GUIDES HOME

 5.1 I tested and included a number of driver circuits for your viewing pleasure.
-The first circuit (to the right, and on the main dwg) uses relays as the output device.
+The first circuit uses relays as the output device.
 Other optional driver circuits include 1) power MOSFETs, 2) SCRs, 3) TRIACs, 4) Opto 22 output modules, and 5) a 120VAC output driver.
 They are all simple circuits, and which one you use depends mostly on which parts are the most readily available.
 The "A" goes to the hi-current source in the power supply.

 5.2 The relay driver uses a single transistor as a amplifier to drive the relay.
 The outputs of the 4017 do not have sufficient current drive capability to directly drive the relays.
 R521 establishes the drive current for the transistor, and is based on the gain of the transistor and the amount of drive current required for the relays (transistors are current amplifiers, not voltage amplifiers like tubes and FETs).
 The transistor can be just about anything that will handle the relay current and voltage, although I wouldn’t use anything with a smaller current rating.
 D521 is used to kill the counter EMF pulse produced when the relay is de-energized.
 If you do not put this diode in the circuit, the transistor will die a quick death, due to the 75 volt (or so) pulses produced from the decaying magnetic field of the relay when it is de-energized (ouch!).